Glenn Yarbrough: The Limeliters

 On 12 December 1962, a plane the Limeliters had chartered crashed in Utah.
-While everybody survived, Yarbrough had a head injury, was shaken by the experience and began to "reassess his priorities".
-He did leave the Limeliters in that year, noting in an interview that he had lost interest in folk music and "got tired of the three chord songs...[and]... by that time people were beginning to write things like Rod McKuen's work."
+While everybody survived, Yarbrough had a head injury, was shaken by the experience, and began to "reassess his priorities".
+He did leave the Limeliters that year, noting in an interview that he had lost interest in folk music and "got tired of the three chord songs...[and]...by that time people were beginning to write things like Rod McKuen's work".